TrianguloY/UrlChecker/README.md

 I don't have a coding style, but try to keep it similar to mine, with just a couple notes:

 - Please write comments.
-No need to write full paragraphs each line, but at least a minor comment for functions and non-obvious blocks of code really help.
+No need to write full paragraphs for each line, but at least a minor comment for functions, **non-obvious blocks of code really help.**
 - Try to make small commits, when possible, I'll need to review you changes manually so help me understand it.

 ## License